 Dr Alexandra Dawson

-CIBC Distinguished Professor in Entrepreneurship and Family Business
+CIBC Distinguished Professorship in Entrepreneurship and Family Business

 PhD, Universita' Bocconi

 'Laurea' (equivalent to Master of Science), Università degli Studi di Palermo

 Dr Alexandra Dawson is a Professor in the Department of Management and holds the CIBC Distinguished Professorship in Entrepreneurship and Family Business.
 She has a PhD in Management and Business Administration from Bocconi University (Milan, Italy), where she was also a post-doctoral fellow, and an MSc Econ from the London School of Economics (London, UK).

 Dr Dawson's research is in the areas of entrepreneurship and family business.
 She has published in several journals, including Journal of Business Venturing, Entrepreneurship Theory and Practice, Family Business Review, Journal of Family Business Strategy, Organization Studies, Small Business Economics, and Corporate Governance: An International Review.
 Her research focuses on topics such as succession, organizational commitment, and private equity investment decisions in family businesses.
 Her recent research is also about the role of gender diversity in entrepreneurship and top management teams.
 She has received the JMSB Dean’s award for distinguished scholarship twice, in 2014 as a mid-career scholar and in 2022 as an established scholar.
 Dr Dawson is an Associate Editor for Journal of Family Business Strategy and is on the Review Board for Family Business Review.